Are Sun Tunnels Worth It?

-What are sun tunnels?
-And are they right for you?
-Sun tunnels are a phenomenal way to bring lots of natural light into a room and are far more affordable than skylights.
-I'm sharing our personal experience with Velux Sun Tunnels and answering common questions about them!
+Sun tunnels are a phenomenal way to bring beautiful natural light into a room and are far more affordable than skylights.
+I'm sharing our personal experience with VELUX Sun Tunnels while answering common questions about them, too!

-A sun tunnel (sometimes referred to as a tubular skylight) is a circular channel that directs sunlight from your roof down a highly reflective aluminum tunnel and into a room or space below.
-That means that areas of your home that don't otherwise have any natural light via windows, etc. can have light pouring into them!
+A sun tunnel (sometimes referred to as a tubular skylight, a sun tube, or a solar tube) is a circular channel that directs sunlight from your roof down a highly reflective aluminum tunnel and into a room or space below.
+Flexible tunnels are the best way to illuminate dark spaces.
+They're the best option for areas of your home that don't otherwise receive much natural light through windows โ€” with new sun tubes, you'll have light pouring in!

-What is the difference between a sun tunnel and a skylight?
+What is the Difference Between a Sun Tunnel and a Skylight?

 Skylights